Fannon/mobo/examples/init/MANUAL.md

     wikitext: Some postfix-description for the location
 ```

-To convert a project from JSON to YAML notation (or the other way around), the [yamljs](https://www.npmjs.com/package/yamljs) CLI tool is very helpful.
+To batch-convert a project from JSON to YAML notation (or the other way around), the [yamljs](https://www.npmjs.com/package/yamljs) CLI tool is recommended.
 Conversion should be easy and fast, so the notation format has no lock-in effect.

 ### The Development Model Structure